Winter Utility Guide for Tiny Houses, Part 1: Maintenance, Propane, and Electricity

 Keep in mind that you will have greater needs in the winter; the lights will be on longer and you might consider adding an electric space heater to your power load.
 If you are running your house on just electric power (ie, no propane), make sure your power supply can comfortably handle the addition of electric heating devices.
-Some options for electric heaters are the Envi Plug-In Wall Panel Heater, Comfort Cove Radiant Heaters, or we even have clients who were happy just using an oil-filled radiator.
+Remember that anything that creates heat using electricity - like your heater or even your blow dryer! - will use a LOT of power.

 It’s important to have a backup source of heat.
 The small size of tiny houses makes them vulnerable to rapid cooling if the heating system fails and regardless of how reliable your power source is, there is a chance that it could be compromised during storms.
 If you are heating your house with just electric heat, you might find yourself in trouble.
 Tiny houses will cool down a lot faster than a traditional house.
 This can spell trouble for your pipes in freezing temperatures.
 You must make sure that your house is adequately heated throughout the winter, even if you are not there.
 Burst pipes will be expensive to fix.
 Dangerously low temperatures can also be worrisome if you have pets in your house and the power goes out while you are away.
 You do not want your house defenseless to freezing temperatures.
 An emergency gas generator might be something to consider if you are unable to secure backup power.